anthonymetzler/sane-startup/_posts/2017-12-7-but-then-why-am-i-here.md

 Avoid pressuring someone into agreeing to a timeline that they already know is going to miss the mark, work estimations need to be as win-win as realistically possible.

-Another popular attempt to resolve timeline problems is usually "assign more resources", however, quantity of labor has diminishing returns.
+Another popular attempt to resolve timeline problems is usually to "assign additional resources", however, quantity of labor has diminishing returns.

 You can't hire 100 contractors to successfully remodel a bathroom in an hour, but you can probably hire four to do it in 20 hours - right size the team to maximize efficiency.